TheoDct/ALGOSUP_2022_Project_4_D/Specification/Functionnal Specification.md

 [^2]: NPC stand for Non Playable Character, will be an A.I implemented in the application.

 [^3]: VR is the definition of virtual reality comes, naturally, from the definitions for both ‘virtual’ and ‘reality’.
 The definition of ‘virtual’ is near and reality is what we experience as human beings.
 So the term ‘virtual reality’ basically means ‘near-reality’.
 This could, of course, mean anything but it usually refers to a specific type of reality emulation.

+[^4]: Motion sickness occurs due to a difference between the actual movement and the expected movement, which can cause illness in some users.

+[^5]: Welcomr is a company that creates connected locks in order to unlock from a phone by the bluetooth technology